 Please note, even if double-vaccinated, you must not attend if you, or anybody attending with you, is suffering from COVID-19 symptoms, feels unwell, or is required to self-isolate.

-Negative Lateral Flow tests are also not required, but it is recommended that you take one for your own safety if meeting others outside of your household at the ground.
+Negative Lateral Flow tests are also not required, but it is recommended that you take one for your own safety if meeting others outside of your household.

 Oldham Athletic is a family club, open to all and we will make every effort to make everyone feel welcome when they come to Boundary Park.
 The Club will not tolerate unacceptable conduct at home or at away football stadia.